-In addition, for the 3 month period after commencement of external administration, an external administrator may disclaim executory contracts (i.e. contracts where the other party's obligations are contingent on the company first performing its own obligation) if performance of the company's obligations under such contracts will impede restoration of its solvency or will result in losses in comparison with similar transactions entered into in comparable circumstances.
+In addition, within 3 months after commencement of external administration, an external administrator may disclaim executory contracts (i.e. contracts where the other party's obligations are contingent on the company first performing its own obligation) if performance of the company's obligations under such contracts will impede restoration of its solvency or will result in losses in comparison with similar transactions entered into in comparable circumstances.
 The aggrieved party is entitled to claim damages caused by the company's refusal to perform.
-Similar rights are given to a liquidator and similar rules apply at the liquidation stage.
+Similar rights are given to a liquidator and similar rules apply at the liquidation stage, but contracts can not be disclaimed if return to solvency is in any case unlikely.